-Sir Alex Ferguson: Manchester United & Aberdeen icon in seven stories
+Sir Alex Ferguson in seven stories

 Numerous managers have commented on receiving support from Ferguson throughout the years.
 In the summer of 2008, Burnley manager Owen Coyle needed a favour...

+So he phoned him and put me on and I said: "I need a favour.
+You have Chris Eagles and I think he'd be different class for me" and he said: "We are back on 4 July and we'll sort something out.
+I give you my word, but don't bother me before then."

 Sure enough, 8.30am on 4 July, I'm on the phone and he said: "You kept your word, but I'm taking him on a pre-season tour of South Africa because I need him.
-But, when we come back, if he wants to come to you he's yours".
-He also made us a deal with what it would cost so the whole thing was only £1m.
-He then said "Don't bother me until I'm back, but we'll sort it".
+But, when we come back, if he wants to come to you, he's yours."

+He also made us a deal with what it would cost, so the whole thing was only £1m.
+He then said: "Don't bother me until I'm back, but we'll sort it."

-I then watched every game United played in South Africa, and isn't he the top scorer in the tournament?
+I then watched every game United played in South Africa and isn't he the top scorer in the tournament?
 He's playing out of his skin.
-I'm thinking "I'm not going to get him".
-So the first day back I phone again and he said "Aye I was expecting your call, son.
-Right okay, everything I said before was agreed".
-I told him that I'd been worried and he said "I gave you my word.
-If he wants to come on board he's yours".
+I'm thinking 'I'm not going to get him'.

+So, the first day back, I phone again and he said: "Aye, I was expecting your call, son.
+Right OK, everything I said before was agreed."
+I told him that I'd been worried and he said: "I gave you my word.
+If he wants to come on board, he's yours."

 He was then great with me after that.
-When we won the play-off final to get promoted to the Premier League, he messaged saying "You were brilliant this year but remember when we come to visit I want two nice bottles of red for me and my staff".
+When we won the play-off final to get promoted to the Premier League, he messaged saying: "You were brilliant this year, but remember when we come to visit, I want two nice bottles of red for me and my staff."

 As it happened, our first home league game was against United and we won.
 Despite that, he must have sat for an hour and a half after the game with me.
 The class of the man.

-I'm teetotal, and I'd said to Darren who does the PR to go get two nice bottles.
-So he spent £300-400, and I went to put the two bottles in the fridge.
+I'm teetotal and I'd said to Darren, who did the PR at Burnley, to go get two nice bottles.
+So he spent £300-400 and I went to put the two bottles in the fridge.
 Thank goodness he was there or it would have been spoiled.
-Sir Alex and his staff drank the lot, so it must have been alright.
+Sir Alex and his staff drank the lot, so it must have been all right.

 'My mum hung up on him' - Darren Fletcher